carlba/udemy-react/DOCS.md

   </React.Fragment>
   ```

+### Populate Components with Data

+* External data such as `JSON` data from a server should be gotten in the `componentDidMount()` If we only want to get the data once.

 ## Debugging

 * Using Chromium as the default browser for the `npm start` command is simple.
 Just add   `BROWSER=chromium` before the start script in `package.json`, like so: